see ROSE O’TOOLE

 ROSE O’TOOLE (d.1597+)

 Rose O’Toole was the daughter of Turlough O’Toole, who was assassinated in the 1540s.
 She married Feagh MacHugh O’Byrne (c.1544-1597) as his second wife.
 O’Byrne, known as the “firebrand of the mountains” was a rebel leader.
 In 1580, Rose was captured and questioned about her husband’s activities.
 She blamed the earl of Kildare for involving O’Byrne in treason.
 Eventually, a truce was reached.
 The O’Byrnes were noted for their hospitality at their home at Ballincor, but even during peaceful times they were plotting against the English.
 In January 1591, they contrived the escape of Red Hugh O’Donnell from Dublin Castle and arranged for him to be sheltered by Rose’s brother, Phelim O’Toole, at Castlekevin.
 In 1594, the truce expired and the Nine Years War (1594-1603), also known as the Rising of the Northern Chiefs, the last great Irish rebellion against the government of Queen Elizabeth, began.
 In January of 1595, Ballincor was attacked.
 O’Byrne was almost taken prisoner and Rose was wounded in the breast.
 The family retreated to Dromceat.
 O’Byrne’s death did not keep Rose from working for the rebel cause.
-She acted as a go-between and Sir Thomas Lee believed that she was the mistress of Thomas Butler, 10th earl of Ormond (1532-November 22, 1614).
-She did take messages from him to the rebel earl of Tyrone.
-For this crime, she was arrested and sentenced to be burnt as a traitor but was pardoned by Queen Elizabeth in return for her promise to work against her stepson, Turlough O’Byrne.
-Rose did not keep her word and a second pardon became necessary at a later date.
+Sir Thomas Lee believed that she was the mistress of Thomas Butler, 10th earl of Ormond (1532-November 22, 1614) and acted as a go-between, taking messages from Butler to the rebel earl of Tyrone.
+For this crime, she was arrested and sentenced to be burnt as a traitor.
+She was pardoned by Queen Elizabeth in return for her promise to work against her stepson, Turlough O’Byrne, but Rose did not keep her word.
+A second pardon became necessary at a later date.

 MARGERY OTWELL (d.
 1536+) (maiden name unknown)

 Margery Otwell was part of the household of Catherine of Aragon, joining it well before April 23, 1521, when Sir John Peche of Lullingstone (c.1473-1521) made a will leaving her a bequest of £10 and identifying her as “one of the queen’s chamberers.”
 The will was proved in October 1522.
 Margery remained with the queen until December 1533.
-At that time, for refusing to take the Oath of Supremacy, she was dismissed.
+She was dismissed for refusing to take the Oath of Supremacy.
 An Elizabeth Otwell left at the same time.
 When she was dying, Catherine asked that Margery be given a bequest of £40 and also remembered Margery’s daughter, Isabel.
-As Isabel is the Spanish version of Elizabeth, it is possible this was the Elizabeth Otwell in Catherine’s service until 1533.
-Nothing further is known about either of them.
+As Isabel is the Spanish version of Elizabeth, it is possible she was the Elizabeth Otwell in Catherine’s service in 1533.

 see ELIZABETH SEYMOUR